Howard Ashman: Career

-After graduating from Indiana in 1974 he moved to New York and worked as an editor at Grosset & Dunlap.
+After graduating from Indiana University in 1974, Ashman moved to New York and worked as an editor at Grosset & Dunlap.
 His first two plays, Cause Maggie's Afraid of the Dark and Dreamstuff, were met with mixed reviews.
-His play The Confirmation was produced in 1977 at Princeton's McCarter Theater and starred Herschel Bernardi.
-In 1977 he became the artistic director of the WPA Theater in New York.
-He met future collaborator Alan Menken at the BMI Workshop, where he was classmates with Maury Yeston and Ed Kleban, among others.
+Ashman's play The Confirmation was produced in 1977 at Princeton's McCarter Theater and starred Herschel Bernardi.
+In 1977, he became the artistic director of the Workshop of the Players Art Foundation's WPA Theater in New York.
+Ashman met future collaborator Alan Menken at the BMI Workshop, where he was classmates with Maury Yeston and Ed Kleban, among others.
 He first worked with Menken on the 1979 musical Kurt Vonnegut's God Bless You, Mr. Rosewater, adapted from Vonnegut's novel of the same name.

-They also collaborated on Little Shop of Horrors with Ashman as director, lyricist, and librettist, winning the Drama Desk Award for Outstanding Lyrics and receiving a Grammy Award nomination.
-He also directed the workshop of Nine by Yeston at the Eugene O'Neill Theater Center, and after asking why Guido's wife stays with him after she knows he has not been faithful, inspired Yeston to write "My Husband Makes Movies".
+The turning point for both partners was the success of Little Shop of Horrors with Ashman as director, lyricist, and librettist.
+The show became a cult Off-Broadway hit, winning the Drama Desk Award for Outstanding Lyrics and receiving a Grammy Award nomination.

+Ashman also directed the workshop of Nine by Yeston at the Eugene O'Neill Theater Center, and after asking why Guido's wife stays with him after she knows he has not been faithful, inspired Yeston to write "My Husband Makes Movies".

 Ashman was director, lyricist, and book writer for the 1986 Broadway musical Smile (music by Marvin Hamlisch).
-This musical was not well received and closed with only 48 performances.
+It was here he met Jodi Benson, who would go on to play Ariel.
+This musical was generally not well received and closed with only 48 performances.
+However, Ashman received a nomination at the Tony Awards for Best Book of a Musical.
 Also in 1986, Ashman wrote the screenplay for the Frank Oz–directed film adaptation of his musical Little Shop of Horrors, as well as contributing the lyrics for two new songs, "Some Fun Now" and "Mean Green Mother from Outer Space", the latter of which received an Academy Award nomination.